alive4ever/hex2dec/README.md

 ## Compilation

-You need a working C compiler and ''make'' program.
+You need a working C compiler and ``make`` program.
 Tested with GCC and clang with GNU make.

 ```